 Karl Marx, in full Karl Heinrich Marx, (born May 5, 1818, Trier, Rhine province, Prussia [Germany]—died March 14, 1883, London, England), revolutionary, sociologist, historian, and economist.
 He published (with Friedrich Engels) Manifest der Kommunistischen Partei (1848), commonly known as The Communist Manifesto, the most celebrated pamphlet in the history of the socialist movement.
 He also was the author of the movement’s most important book, Das Kapital.
 These writings and others by Marx and Engels form the basis of the body of thought and belief known as Marxism.
 (See also socialism; communism.)

 Born in Trier, Prussia, in 1818, Karl Marx was the son of a lawyer who had converted from Judaism to Christianity.
 Marx studied law but became interested in philosophy, in which he gained a PhD from Jena University.
-In 1842, Marx moved to Cologne and started work as a journalist, but his socialist views soon led to censorship, and he fled to Paris with his wife, Jenny.
+In 1842, Marx moved to Cologne and started work as a journalist.
+He married German theatre critic and political activist Jenny von Westphalen in 1843.
+His socialist views soon led to censorship, and he fled to Paris with his wife, Jenny.
 It was in Paris that he met the German-born industrialist Friedrich Engels, with whom he wrote the Communist Manifesto in 1848.
 He moved back to Germany briefly the following year, but when the revolutions were quashed, he left for London, where he spent the rest of his life.
 There, he devoted his time to writing, notably Capital, and died in poverty in 1883, aged 65, despite continual financial assistance from Engels.